freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/coil-manager.md

 This column only applies to pulse coils, and defines the period of time the coil will stay under current.
 After that period expires, the coil will turn off.

 > [!note]
 > In most cases, the *Off* delay is not important.
 It means only the enable event is going to be used.
-But since VPE's coils all have a state, you can define how long it lasts here.
+However, since VPE's coils all have a state, you can define how long it lasts.